boazsegev/combine_pdf/README.md

 To stamp PDF files (or data), first create the stamp from an existing PDF file.

-After the stamp was created, inject to existing PDF pages.
+After the stamp was created, we inject the stamp onto existing PDF pages.
 ```ruby
 # load the stamp
 stamp_pdf_file = CombinePDF.new "stamp_pdf_file.pdf"